cashapp/misk/RELEASING.md

     git push && git push --tags
     ```

-5. Trigger the "Publish a release" action manually.
-Wait until it completes, then visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the artifact.
+5. Trigger the [`Publish a release` action](https://github.com/cashapp/misk/actions/workflows/Release.yml) manually.
+Wait until it completes, then visit [Sonatype Nexus][sonatype_nexus] to promote (close then release in `Staging Repositories`) the artifact.
 Or drop it if there is a problem!

     ![Sonatype Release](/img/sonatype-release.gif)